CiscoDevNet/AppD-Cloud-Kickstart/workshops/aws/eks-monitoring-lab/lab-exercise-01.md

   8. Click '**Review and Launch**' to launch your VM.
 When prompted for a key pair:

      a.
 Select the **AppD-Cloud-Kickstart-AWS** pem if you have access to it.
-You can request this key from the workshop creators.
+You can request this key from your lab instructor.
      b.
 Otherwise: Select **Create a new key pair** and give it a name.
-Remember to download it and save it locally.
+Remember to download and save it locally.

 **NOTE:** Once the VM is launched, take note of the Public IP Address (FQDN) of the server.
 You will be leveraging this server in the remainder of the lab.